 In addition, HO-2 also covers accidental discharge or overflow of water or steam, falling objects, freezing of household systems like AC or heating, sudden and accidental damage from an artificially generated electrical current, sudden and accidental tearing apart, cracking, burning, or bulging of pipes and other household systems, as well as weight of ice, snow, or sleet.

 Who should consider this type of home insurance: Budget-conscious homeowners who want extra peace of mind with their coverage.

 What is off-premise coverage?
 Off-premise coverage reimburses you for belongings that are damaged or stolen while not at your home, such as while traveling or while your child is living in a dorm at college.

 The Special type of home insurance differs from the first two types.
 Rather than a named-peril policy like the first two, HO-3 is an open-peril policy.
 That means unless the insurer excludes a peril from the policy, then the policy covers any kind of peril, named or not.

 Insurers often exclude earthquakes and flooding from HO-3 plans and offer coverage for them separately from the main policy.

-Usually, an HO-3 policy will cover the home’s structure, as well as any structures that are attached, like a carport or garage.
-The Special type of home insurance should also provide coverage for personal belongings and personal liability, if someone is injured on the insured property.
+Usually, an HO-3 policy will cover the home’s structure, as well as any structures that are attached like a carport or garage.
+The Special type of home insurance should also provide coverage for personal belongings and personal liability if someone is injured on the insured property.
+Your personal property is protected both on-premise and off-premise with this policy, giving you extra security if you travel.
 HO-3 is commonly offered by today’s leading home insurers.